MedMA07/Esp32-Temperature-Controle-System/README.md

   - **Local:** SSD1306 OLED display with menu navigation.
   - **Web:** Embedded Web Server (WiFi) for remote parameter tuning.
   - **PC:** Real-time Python GUI (Tkinter & Matplotlib).
+## ⚙️ Control Logic
+The system utilizes a **Hysteresis Control Loop** to maintain thermal stability:
+- **Hysteresis Deadband:** Acts as a buffer to prevent rapid relay switching (chattering) when the temperature hovers around the setpoints.
+- **Filtering:** Uses a moving average algorithm on the NTC sensor readings to eliminate noise and ensure a stable control signal.

 ## 📋 Pinout Configuration
 | Component | ESP32 GPIO | Function |